Media-Bias-Group/Classic-ML-Automated-Identification-of-Bias-Inducing-Words-in-News-Articles/README.md

 ## II Description of the attached scripts
 ### 1.1_Survey_results_processing.ipynb
 In this script, we:
-- assemble the row survey data into a dataset for further media bias analysis,
+- assemble the raw survey data into a dataset for further media bias analysis,
 - retrieve descriptive statistics of the assembled dataset.

 To run this script, the following data files are needed (attached):